wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

 Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.
 Find more information at `Elastic Kibana site <https://www.elastic.co/products/kibana>`_.

 Elastic recommends to install Kibana on the same server as Elasticsearch, but it is not required.
-The following Kibana installation may vary depending on if you will install Kibana in the same server that Elasticsearch or not.
+The following Kibana installation may vary depending on if you will install Kibana in the same Elasticsearch server or not.

 Adding the Elastic Stack repository